 18. Try getting a fuel surcharge.

-Many carriers pay a surcharge when the national average price for a gallon of diesel exceeds a certain price.
+Many carriers charge a surcharge when the national average price for a gallon of diesel exceeds a certain price.
 As long as you know your truck’s fuel economy, you can calculate how well a fuel surcharge compensates you for rising prices.

 19. Understand low-fuel-tax states.